Deutsche Bank aims to run 10,000 Oracle Databases with 50% less energy

 Business challenges

-Companies across industries are processing increasing amounts of data to improve customer service, provide better insights, and prevent issues before they arise.
-As a turnaround effort by Germany’s Deutsche Bank gains momentum, its work with Oracle to modernize the data handling software behind various trading, risk management, and capital planning underlines technology’s importance in helping banks gain a competitive edge.
-CEO Christian Sewing has made simplifying and modernizing the bank’s technology one of his signature efforts, to set the bank up for what comes next.
+Companies across industries are processing increasing amounts of data to improve customer service, provide better insights, and prevent problems before they arise.
+As a turnaround effort by Germany’s Deutsche Bank gains momentum, its work with Oracle to modernize the data handling software behind its various trading, risk management, and capital planning processes underlines technology’s importance in helping banks gain a competitive edge.

-Oracle Databases underpin the majority of Deutsche Bank’s applications and store more than 40 petabytes of its data.
-In June 2021, the bank said it will move databases worldwide to more current versions running on Oracle Exadata Cloud@Customer, which provides high-performance database services managed by Oracle in a private cloud.
+Oracle Databases underpin most of Deutsche Bank’s applications and store more than 40 petabytes of its data.
+The bank is moving its databases worldwide to more current versions, including Oracle Autonomous Database, running on the high-performance Oracle Exadata Cloud@Customer platform managed by Oracle in a private cloud.

-Bernd Leukert, Chief Technology, Data, and Innovation Officer at Deutsche Bank, has embarked on an IT modernization plan that aims to simplify the bank’s operations, exercise better controls, and reduce expenses and energy consumption.
+Deutsche Bank’s technology modernization plan aims to help it simplify operations, exercise better controls, and reduce expenses and energy consumption.
 The bank expects the move to Oracle Cloud to reduce by more than 50% the energy used to run more than 10,000 databases—a significant contribution to Deutsche Bank’s sustainability goals.

 Why Deutsche Bank Chose Oracle

-Deutsche Bank turned to Oracle Exadata Cloud@Customer as part of the bank’s efforts to lower costs, add capabilities, and keep certain data on-premises to help it continue complying with European data protection rules.
+Deutsche Bank turned to Oracle Exadata Cloud@Customer, with the fully managed option of Oracle Autonomous Database, as part of its efforts to lower costs, add new capabilities, and keep certain data on premises to help it continue complying with European data protection rules.
 In a demonstration of how large companies are increasingly turning to hybrid cloud environments, the bank in 2020 struck a public cloud partnership with another cloud provider.

 Results

-The Oracle migration, to unfold over the next three to five years, is expected to save the bank low triple-digit millions of euros in costs.
+The Oracle Database migration, scheduled to be completed by the end of 2025, is expected to save the bank low triple-digit millions of euros in costs.

 In contrast to software that runs in the public cloud, Oracle Exadata Cloud@Customer database services run in the bank’s own computing centers—so Deutsche Bank pays the electricity bill.
-Here the more than 50% in expected energy savings comes from Oracle Exadata machines running databases much more efficiently than the existing conventional x86 servers in use.
+Here the more than 50% in expected energy savings comes from Oracle Exadata machines running databases much more efficiently and on fewer total servers than with its previous x86 servers.